SteveTrewick/USBmuxd/NewReadme.md

 ## Notification Data Packets - Connected Devices

-Look like this, note the lack of a tag?
+Note the lack of a tag?
 All notifications from here on in will have tag == 0

 ```
 e8 02 00 00 01 00 00 00 08 00 00 00 00 00 00 00  ................